SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 It's essential to see the scope of the statements.
 Saying that something *is* is different from saying that it *may be*.
 Authors often use words like "capable," "perhaps," "possible," among other synonyms, to indicate that their statement is not entirely certain.
 It doesn't mean that their assumption is incorrect; it just means they are trying to show that they might be wrong or close to the truth.

 Finally, one way to recognize if certain information is false is to evaluate opposing views; these may be the reason why a certain fact is false or an improved approximation to reality.
 To locate these opinions, look for access to comments and reviews of the material.
-Sometimes they are in the same place where you found the information or can be easily located using citation search.
+Sometimes they are in the same place where we found the information or can be easily located using citation search.
 Reviews from other professionals, whether in favor or against the statements, help re-evaluate the objectivity of the material and its possible shortcomings.

 ### B.1.3 Reading